 One thing international traders need to be very aware of, obviously, is the value of South Africa’s national currency, the rand (currency code ZAR), as this will impact trading activities in various ways.
 The rand is a fairly frequently traded currency, with around US$60 billion a day traded on the South African forex market, and will be a familiar currency to many forex traders.
 However, when trading stocks and other instruments on the South African stock exchange, the value of the rand will also be important.
 As is always the case when making deals in currencies other than your own base currency, there are both risks and opportunities involved.
 Traders may find when the rand is fluctuating, that it’s worth adjusting trading strategies to capitalise on it.
 The experienced forex trader is naturally tuned in to using currency price movements to make money, but when investing in other financial instruments on foreign exchanges, currency fluctuations can also be used to your advantage.

 If you are trading in South Africa, or indeed in any country with a different base currency to your own, you may be exposed to opportunities to use changing currency prices, alongside your other trading strategies, to maximise your trading profits over time.
+Please be aware that trading is risky and can result in significant losses.
 This adds an extra layer of complexity to your trading decisions and is a potentially very complicated issue, so be aware that while it may create opportunities, it will also create challenges, as outlined below.

 Trading Challenges in South Africa